RobPavey/wikitree-sourcer/docs/dev_notes/adding_a_new_site.md

 ## Implement search

 The search code for the site will allow this site to be searched from WikiTree or from all other sites that WikiTree supports.

+The approach taken depends on how the site can be searched.
+Usually it is one of two ways:
+1. The site supports search via the query part of the URL.
+This is the simplest.
+2. The site does not support URL query so Sourcer must fill out the form on the sites search page.

 ## Implement any extra features for this site